Kabul, Israel: Classical era

 Kabul is probably the Biblical Cabul mentioned in the Book of Joshua.

 Fragments of pottery from the Persian period have been found in Kabul, as well as excavated burial chambers, used from the 1st to the 4th centuries.

 During the Second Temple a family of kohanim lived in the village.
 The head priest was Shecania.

 In Roman times, Josephus called it "Chabolo" and camped there.
 He says it was a post from which incursions were made into the Galilee.

-Potsherds dating from the end of the Hellenistic–Early Roman period, Roman, and Byzantine periods have been found in the village. and bathhouse dating from the Byzantine era, and used well into the Umayyad era, have been excavated.
+Potsherds dating from the end of the Hellenistic–Early Roman period, Roman, and Byzantine periods have been found in the village. and bathhouse dating from the Byzantine Empire| era, and used well into the Umayyad era, have been excavated.

 Middle Ages

 Al-Muqaddasi visited Kabul in 985 CE, while it was under Abbasid rule.
 He writes that it was a town in the coastal district with fields of sugarcane: "They make the best sugar—better than in all the rest of Bilad ash-Sham."
 Ali of Herat reports in 1173 that two sons of Jacob are buried in the town, namely Reuben and Simeon.
 Kabul was one of the principal cities of Jund al-Urrdun.